riteshpp05/Assignment-project/README.md

 Accuracy of the Model: Displays the performance of the trained Random Forest Classifier.

-Requirements

-Python 3.x
+Requirements: Python 3.x

-Libraries:

-pandas

-scikit-learn

-json
+Libraries: pandas, scikit-learn, json

 How to Run